A Layered Protocol Architecture for the Internet of Agents: A Layered Architecture for the Agentic Web

-Above L8 sits the \textbf{Agent Semantic Negotiation Layer (L9)}.
-This layer's sole responsibility is to establish a verifiable, shared meaning for the `content` payload of L8 messages.
+Above L8 sits the \textbf{Agent Semantic Layer (L9)}.
+This layer's primary responsibility is to establish a verifiable, shared meaning for the `content` payload of L8 messages and to facilitate \textit{coordination and consensus} across agent populations.
 It acts as a specialized mediator that ensures semantic alignment \textit{before} the primary task is ever processed.

 Unlike L8, where protocols like A2A~\cite{a2a2024}, MCP~\cite{mcp2024}, and SLIM~\cite{slim2025} provide substantial capabilities for message structure and interaction patterns, L9 represents a \textit{capability that does not exist in current agent communication protocols}.
 While FIPA-ACL~\cite{fipa2002} acknowledged the need for shared ontologies through its `:ontology` parameter, no protocol provides mechanisms for discovering, negotiating, and locking semantic contexts at the protocol level.
 Agents today must rely on application-level conventions or expensive, non-deterministic natural language negotiation.